 Use Stories to show what happens before and during service.
 Show the truck setup, the team joking, the first order of the night, the line growing.
 That creates a hunger trigger for people leaving work or the gym who live nearby.

 A simple routine works well.
 At the start of the evening, post three Stories in a row: first the truck ready, then the grill and prep, last a close up of your best selling item.
 Repeat this pattern for a few days and watch for messages like "saw you here and came to try it."
+Building this routine connects to building real customer loyalty over time.

 Promoting a food truck on Instagram is not about being famous nationwide.
 It is about being unmissable for people who live or work nearby.
 A bio with neighborhood and landmark, solid photos, location tags, and packaging that invites posting form a guerrilla kit any truck can implement.